-The 2014 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
+The 2014 Stock Incentive Plan (the "2014 Plan") provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
 The number of shares initially reserved for issuance under the 2014 Plan was 1,336,907 shares of common stock, which was increased to 2,126,907 on January 1, 2015.
 The number of shares reserved for issuance may be increased by the number of shares under the 2006 Stock Option Plan (the "2006 Plan") that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company.
 The number of shares of common stock that may be issued under the 2014 Plan is subject to increase on the first day of each fiscal year, beginning on January 1, 2015 and ending on December 31, 2024, equal to the least of 1,659,218 shares of the Company's common stock, 4% of the number of shares of the Company's common stock outstanding on the first day of the applicable fiscal year, and an amount determined by the Company's board of directors.
-On January 1, 2017, the number of shares available for issuance under the 2014 Plan increased by 1,000,964.
-As of December 31, 2017, 1,805,633 shares remained available for issuance under the 2014 Plan.
+On January 1, 2016, the number of shares available for issuance under the 2014 Plan increased by 990,012.
+As of December 31, 2016, 1,346,083 shares remained available for issuance under the 2014 Plan.